 As the word irrevocable implies, an irrevocable trust is a trust that cannot be revoked, modified, amended, or terminated by its creator, also known as the grantor, with very limited and specific exceptions.
+Due to little demand at this time, we don’t offer irrevocable trust services, but you can learn more about them here.

 Once an asset has been transferred into the trust, it removes the grantor’s right of ownership and that asset will belong to the trust and no longer be considered the property of the grantor.
 This is the opposite of a revocable trust which allows the grantor to modify or even terminate the trust at any time for any reason.
 In addition, unlike a revocable trust, it is never recommended that the grantor designate himself as the trustee.